A problem a computer has during construction

 They cannot be created

-A finally block, if there is one, is placed after the last catch block.
+A final block, if there is one, is placed after the last catch block.

-A finally block should release all resources acquired in the corresponding try block.
+A final block should release all resources acquired in the corresponding try block.

-The finally block and try block can appear in any order.
+The final block and try block can appear in any order.

-Control proceeds to the first statement after the finally block.
+Control proceeds to the first statement after the final block.